|On this page|

 Stitch constraints are now able to stitch a point to the closest position on a primitive, not just to another point.
 This is extremely useful for stitching cloth together.
 For example, now you can stich a pocket to a shirt anywhere on a triangle or quad, instead of being limited to only points.
-This ability is also very useful to create smooth and realistic looking sliding.
+Stitching to the closest position also works with polylines.
+This ability is very useful to create smooth and realistic looking sliding.

 Use Closest Location on Primitive is only available on polylines, triangles, and quads.